 Jesus Christ is the Head of his church, variously described in Scripture as a body, a flock, a temple, and a family.
 Just as a body has bones, a flock its shepherd, a temple its blueprint, and a family its roles, so also the church is not without its God-designed structure and authority.

-New Albany EFC is led by a group of elders who, through studying the Word and praying, seek the spiritual health of the congregation.
+Hope Church is led by a group of elders who, through studying the Word and praying, seek the spiritual health of the congregation.
 A team of deacons serves the elders and the Body by administering the operational affairs of the church.
 The true ministers of the church are its members who, equipped by the elders, serve others in grace and truth.